By Penny Green

 It is with great sadness and disappointment that Knepp Estate announces the death of Bramber the beaver on 13 Jan 2021, shortly after recapturing him from his travels down the River Adur.
 The University of Surrey’s Veterinary Pathology Centre’s autopsy report has identified septicaemia as the cause of death.
 This was most likely due to a bacterial infection contracted through ingesting contaminated food or vegetation in the days or even weeks prior to his re-capture.
 Although this is a natural cause of death for many wild mammals, this is an unhappy end to Bramber’s great adventure.
 The hope is, however, that his legacy will live on having provided so many people who sighted him over the last few weeks with great joy, and a glimpse of a charismatic animal that has been missing from the Sussex countryside for over 400 years.

 Bramber – so-called after his first post-escape sighting near the village of Bramber on the River Adur – is one of two beavers from Scotland introduced into the Knepp rewilding project last November in partnership with the Sussex Wildlife Trust.
-While licences for other beaver releases in England (including at Valewood on the National Trust’s Black Down estate in the South Downs) stipulate release into a physical enclosure, the Knepp license allows the release of beavers into a larger, semi-enclosed area.
+While licences for other beaver releases in England (including on land owned by the National Trust on the edge of the South Downs) stipulate release into a physical enclosure, the Knepp license allows the release of beavers into a larger, semi-enclosed area.
 This is to help devise a method whereby beavers – a keystone species, and hugely important for biodiversity and flood mitigation – can, ultimately, be successfully introduced into larger, strategic areas in England.

 The early escapes of both Bramber and the female – named ‘Billie’ by members of the local angling club on whose pond she was safely recaptured – show that Knepp’s £45,000-worth of reinforced fencing and barriers across ditches, culverts and streams leading out of the project were, unfortunately, not enough to deter them from exploring.